mafairnet/IndigoPro/README.markdown

 [Source](http://github.com/mafairnet/IndigoPro)

-Features:
+### Features:
 ---------

 - To be assigned.

-What's new:
+### What's new:
 ---------

--Renamed the Git to IndigoPro last known as (twrb2mini).
+- Renamed the Git to IndigoPro last known as (twrb2mini).
--Reorganized the project into sets (TWRB1 and TWRB2 each one composed by marks of it's generation ex.
+- Reorganized the project into sets (TWRB1 and TWRB2 each one composed by marks of it's generation ex.
 Mark1, Mark2, ..., MarkN).

-History
+### History
 -------

 ### 0.0.1 ###